RaT0M/sar-pre-processing/docs/04_Prior_preprocessing.rst

 ESA-CCI Soil Moisture Data
 ------------------------------
-ESA CCI soilmoisture data was aggregated to climatological values using `geoval module <https://github.com/pygeo/geoval>`_.
+The ESA CCI soilmoisture data was aggregated to climatological values using `geoval module <https://github.com/pygeo/geoval>`_.
 The possibility to extract the *'intra-monthly'* standard deviation over time at the aggregated pixel was added to provide a measure of uncertainty. *Geoval* makes it as simple as:

 .. code:: Python